-Delaware C-Corp vs Nigerian Ltd: Which Structure for VC Fundraising?
+Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 International VCs expect Delaware.
 Nigerian angels work with local Ltd/Gte.
 The flip structure connects both.
-Here is when each path applies.
+Here is when each path applies and what it costs.

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money